 Change your address

 This allows you to full enjoy your new home, while respecting your neighbors and representing the owner positively.
 Being aware of the by-laws, rules and regulations, will avoid you incurring any unknown infractions or fines.
 Pay close attention to move in and out procedures and pet policies.

 We will provide you with a move in inspection report.
 DASH will have previously done the inspection report prior to you occupying the unit however we always recommend that tenant conduct there own as well to insure all parties agree on the condition in which they received the unit. within the first week of your move in, please send your version of the inspection back to us along with any pictures you feel are necessary, so we can keep on record.
 We do not want to wrongly accuse tenants of preexisting damages however it is also your responsibility to supply us with documentation supporting this.

-Notice to terminate your tenancy (click here for form) must be given at least 60 days prior to the last day of your tenancy.
+Notice to terminate your tenancy (N9-Tenant’s Termination) must be given at least 60 days prior to the last day of your tenancy.
 The last day of your tenancy should be the last day of the month.

 Once we receive the form back in writing showings of your unit will commence.
 We request that all tenants keep their homes in suitable, tidy condition during this time as the unit will be shown to new potential renters.
 We will always give you notice of viewings during reasonable hours.